-First, suppose that $K_S$, $\varphi_S$, $\theta_0$, $\Omega$ and $\tau$ were known.
+Suppose that $K_S$, $\varphi_S$, $\theta_0$, $\Omega$ and $\tau$ were all known.
 Then, by simulating from $M$, as defined in Theorem \ref{thm:normality}, the distribution of $\Lambda(\tau)$, defined in Corollary \ref{cor:momentavg}, could be approximated to arbitrary precision.
-To operationalize this procedure one can substitute consistent estimators of $K_S$, $\theta_0$, and $\Omega$, e.g.\ those used to calculate FMSC.
+This is the basic intuition that I use to devise inference procedures for moment-average and post-selection estimators.

+To operationalize this idea, first consider how we would proceed if we knew \emph{only} the value of $\tau$.
+While $K_S$, $\theta_0$, and $\Omega$ are unknown this presents only a minor difficulty: in their place we can simply substitute the consistent estimators that appeared in the expression for the FMSC above.
 To estimate $\varphi_S$, we first need to derive the limit distribution of $\widehat{\omega}_S$, the data-based weights specified by the user.
 As an example, consider the case of moment selection based on the FMSC.
 Here $\widehat{\omega}_S$ is simply the indicator function